kervi/kervi/README.md

 * Easy dahsboard setup.
 * Dashboard UI is responsive and scales from mobile phones to desktop.
 * Multi process oriented by spreading over more than one core.
-* No need for knowing anything about web tecknologies dashboard layout and settings are done in python.
+* No web development knowledge is required as dashboard layout is handled in python.

 Install Kervi via pip:
 ```